bneeland3/Group-6-Metagenomic-Pipeline/README.md

         snakemake -c1

-5. Review the MultiQC report in the `doc/data/fastqc1_output`
+5. Review the quality of the sequencing data in the MultiQC report in the `doc/data/fastqc1_output`

 # Updates: